mpeeples2008/ArchNetSci/_book/index.md

 ![Workspace](images/workspace.jpg){width=100%}

 This will execute the code in your Console and print the results.
-Let's say when we ran this code, we realized that we actually wanted to raise `mat3` to the 3rd power.
-We can make that change and then select the code and click run again to do this.
+Let's say when we ran this code, we realized that we actually wanted to raise `mat3` to the 3rd power or we typed one number in our data incorrectly.
+We can make those changes and then select the code and click run again to do this.
 This is the true power of scripts in that they allow us to make changes and modify our code easily as we go without retyping commands.
 Anything you can do in the console you can first set up in the Workspace pane.

-## Installing Packages{- #InstallPackages}
+## Installing and Using Packages{- #InstallPackages}

 So far, everything we have done has involved packages included in "base" R and only internal built-in functions.
 One of the best things about R is the ecosystem of packages created and peer reviewed by others for all manner of statistical analyses you can imagine.
 There is a package out there for just about everything so it is always a good idea to check before you start to write any complex script on your own.